FelixOnline/v2/content/articles/2016-12-15-report-sheds-light-on-imperial-culture.md

 “However, I would like to have seen  issues surrounding diversity, prejudice and feeling silenced covered in more depth.”

 The report suggests a number of recommendation that could help improve the Culture at Imperial.
-These include, appointing a Vice\-Provost for Student and Staff Equality and wellbeing, creating a Centre for Emotional Excellence, housing welfare and wellbeing services and providing a venue for training around skills such as emotional intelligence and self\-development courses and even adding student and staff representatives to the permanent membership of  the Provost’s Board.
+These include, appointing a Vice-Provost for Student and Staff Equality and wellbeing, creating a Centre for Emotional Excellence, housing welfare and wellbeing services and providing a venue for training around skills such as emotional intelligence and self-development courses and even adding student and staff representatives to the permanent membership of  the Provost’s Board.

 “I think it’s really brave that College would commission and publish something that qualitatively shows these issues and that they’re committing to fix it” says Davey.